ashay-patil/Machine-Learning/Multiple Linear Regression/Cross_Validation.md

 CV deliberately **trains the model multiple times** so you can judge **generalization**, not memorization.

+Imagine you randomly split data once.

+* Maybe the test set is easy → model looks great

+* Maybe the test set is hard → model looks terrible

+So the score depends on luck.

+We need a way to ask:

+> *“If I slightly change my training data, does my model still behave similarly?”*

+That question leads to cross‑validation.
 ---

 ## 2. What `cv = k` Means